brainiak/rt-cloud/docs/how-to-wrap-your-project.md

     data = fileInterface.getNewestFile(fullpath_filepattern)

+Send data values to be graphed in the projectInterface web page

+    projUtils.sendResultToWeb(projectComm, run, tr, val)

 ### Project Configuration
 Use a TOML file for configuration settings.
 Use the loadConfigFile funtion to load your configurations into a structured object